Shopify/shopify-cli/.github/DESIGN.md

 *Figma is a free web-based design tool.*

 ## Assumptions
-The user understands the basic mechanics of a CLI:
+The user understands the following mechanics of a CLI:
-- can type in commands to execute tasks
+- type in commands to execute tasks
-- there is a persistent “help” command that will educate them on specifics of each command/subcommand
+- there is a persistent `help` command that will educate them on specifics of each command/subcommand
-- CTRL + C quits any running task
+- `CTRL + C` quits any running task
-- how to navigate and manipulate the filesystem via the command line: cd and mkdir
+- how to navigate and manipulate the filesystem via the command line: `cd` and `mkdir`

 ## Components of a well designed command
 When creating a new command or subcommand there are a few things to keep in mind.

-### Reduce user input
+### What is the quickest way to execute a command?
-When trying to create parity with an existing GUI based feature, consider the larger task at hand and build your command to accomplish that goal.
+Commands are best execuexecuted autonomously.
+Most of the time the command should be self contained and should not requre additional input from the user.
+For example when running `shopify populate products` the command will execute without additional inputs required from the user even though the command could ask fro things like `product name` etc.

-For example when creating a `dev-store` the data model requires up to 8 fields to be filled in.
-When creating a CLI command to create a `dev-store`, don't ask the user for all 8 fields - auto-fill all 8 fields with smart generated data.
-If a field requires an address dont generate an animal name, try to get as close as possible to the format the data expects.
+When creating a new command or subcommand consider how much information is absolutely necessary for the command to execute autonomously.
+If a command always requires arguments or additional information then  adding smart defaults could help make inputting the command faster.

-### Allow arguments for key options
+### Add arguments for key overrides
 Argumemnts allow the user to override a commands default execution.
 For example if we run `shopify populate products` the default will be to create 5 products.
 However if the user wanted more then 5 products to be generated they could use an argument to override the defaults which would look it would look like this `shopify populate products --count=20`.

-When creating a command or subcommand consider which of the defaults a user may want to override.
-Taking our example above for `dev-stores`, an argument may be passed in to override generating a `store name` or `password`, if the user had specific values in mind for those fields.
+When creating a new command or subcommand consider what are the smart defaults included in the command, and what are the arguments you should expose to allow a user to override it.

-### Add to the `Help` command
+### Always add to `Help`
 Help is the primary way a user will find more information about how to use a command.
 This is a pattern built in to the CLI mental model and should not be overlooked.

 When adding a new command or subcommand always make sure it is documented in the `Help` pages properly.
 There is a standard pattern we use which can be found by running `shopify help [command]`.